aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/markerend/_index.md

 ---
 title: SVGBuilderExtensions.MarkerEnd
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions MarkerEnd method.
 Sets the marker-end attribute for an SVG element specifying the marker at the end of a path
 type: docs
 weight: 1120
 url: /net/aspose.svg.builder/svgbuilderextensions/markerend/
 ---
-## MarkerEnd&lt;TBuilder&gt;(this TBuilder, string) {#markerend_1}
+## MarkerEnd&lt;TBuilder&gt;(*this TBuilder, string*) {#markerend_1}

 Sets the 'marker-end' attribute for an SVG element, specifying the marker at the end of a path.